AlexKosz/AlexKosz/README.md

 Hey, I’m Alex Koszuta!
-- I am a Full-Stack Developer based in Rochester, New York
+- I am a Full-Stack Developer based in Bufallo, NY
 - I’m have a soft spot for technology, creating things, and video games
 - I love to learn and I am constantly working on my development skills
 - You can reach me at my email: alexkoszuta43@gmail.com